dsonyy/point-cloud-to-gif/README.md

 2. Install Python dependencies from `requirements.txt`.
 3. Run `pc2gif.py`.

 **Optional:** This program can use *gifsicle* software for compressing GIF files before export.
 It's not required but reduces output files size.
 You can get binaries for many operating systems from the project website: https://www.lcdf.org/gifsicle/.
-Be sure that `gifsicle` executable is added to your global path.
+To be detected, `gifsicle` executable must be added to your system global path.

 ## Usage
 If you execute *pc2gif*, you will see something like internal command prompt.
-Below you can read more about available commands.
+Below you can read more about how to use it.

 ### Command list
 Parameters between `(` and `)` are optional.